Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Many German manufacturers have US production facilities — BMW Spartanburg, Mercedes Tuscaloosa, VW Chattanooga — check whether your supplier offers domestically built alternatives to avoid the 10% Section 122 tariff entirely.
 For imported vehicles, the total is now 2.5% MFN + 10% Section 122 = 12.5% (down from 22.5%).
 Pharmaceuticals enter at 0% MFN, so the 10% Section 122 is the only layer.
 For machinery, accurate HTS classification remains critical.
 The Section 122 tariff expires ~July 24, 2026 — plan inventory accordingly.

 US import duties on goods from Germany are determined by multiple overlapping tariff authorities.
 The base layer is the Section 122 tariff at 10%, which applies to all countries and is set to expire around July 24, 2026.
+(The Court of International Trade ruled this tariff unlawful in May 2026; it remains collected under a Federal Circuit stay while the government’s appeal proceeds.)
 Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the Section 122 rate.

 To calculate the total duty on a specific import from Germany, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Germany rates with other countries to evaluate sourcing alternatives.